marijnh/Eloquent-JavaScript/07_robot.md

 What is the dumbest strategy that could possibly work?
 The robot could just walk in a random direction every turn.
-That means that, with great likelyhood, it will eventually run into all parcels, and then also at some point reach the place where they should be delivered.
+That means that, with great likelihood, it will eventually run into all parcels, and then also at some point reach the place where they should be delivered.

 {{index "randomPick function", "randomRobot function"}}